Digital-Media/onlineshop/README.md

 ``htdocs/css`` | A set of predefined styles to be used with *NormForm*.
 Include ``main.css`` to use it.
 ``templates`` | HTML templates for the TWIG template engine used in ``/src/*.php``.
 ``templates_c`` | Output folder for compiled TWIG templates.
-``src`` | Classes implemented for *OnlineShop*, including a DBDemo for [NormForm](https://github.com/Digital-Media/normform) and DBAccess.
+``src`` | Classes implemented for *OnlineShop*, including the class DBDemo, that shows how to use [NormForm](https://github.com/Digital-Media/normform), DBAccess and LogWriter.
 The Trait Utilities provides static helper methods, that can be used in any context.
+The class LogWriter initializes monolog logging and provides methods to write personalized log files to ``onlineshop/src/onlinehsop.log`` according to PSR3
 ``src/exercises`` | Classes to be implemented for *OnlineShop* exercises.
 ``vendor`` | Third party libraries installed with composer: [NormForm](https://github.com/Digital-Media/normform), [TWIG Templates](https://twig.symfony.com/), Javascript Libraries ...